-Paws4Fun agility will hold Agility Association of Canada (AAC) trials as well as seminars and fun matches which include the popular 4-match K-9 Kup and Retired Agility Dog fun match.
+Paws4Fun agility will hold Agility Association of Canada (AAC) trials (see Trials page) as well as seminars and fun matches which includes the popular 4-match K-9 Kup and Retired Agility Dog fun match.
 We are also involved with giving agility demonstrations in the community.

 These events only take place with the support of volunteers.
 Visit the relevant links to see what volunteers are expected to do at trials.
 The Job Jar lets volunteers know about current or upcoming volunteer requirements.

-The courses are built with no spreads or doubles and extra time added to account for our senior dogs.
-No more than one contact will be used per course and it will be set at lower then special vet height for safety of our RAD's and jump bars can even be set on the ground, if needed.
+courses are built with no spreads or doubles and extra time is added to account for our senior dogs.
+No more than one contact is used per course and it is set at lower than special vet height.
+Jump bars can even be set on the ground, if needed.
 This event has been held from 2016 and has proved to be very popular.
 Click here for

 The Great Agility Yard Sale

 Members bring dog-related items they no longer need to the second K9-Kup for a big yard sale.
 This event was held in 2017 and 2018.